Sign in with your bank identification, mobile certificate or certificate card

-The Finnish Museum of Photography’s project aims to reinforce the sense of community, based on equality and tolerance, among young people aged 13 to 23 living in different parts of Vuosaari, and to provide them with tools for self-expression.
+The Finnish Museum of Photography’s project aims to reinforce the sense of community, based on equality and tolerance, among young people 13 to 23 years of age living in different parts of Vuosaari, and to provide them with tools for self-expression.
 The project will include photography and video workshops, as well as occupations of public space in the form of exhibitions and performative events.

 Pohjois-Helsingin bändikoulu / Jakis-musikaali (Jakis – the musical)

 The musical project, taking place in Jakomäki, aims to empower youths who are at risk of social exclusion and to increase their social capital.
 Working towards a goal, receiving encouraging feedback and achieving results together will reinforce their self-image and teamwork skills.
 The final outcome of the project will be a musical designed and performed by the youths.